Environmental Financial Advisory Board (EFAB)

 - EFAB Charter and Guidance

-- Registration is required in advance, by April 10, 2019, for all members of the public who wish to attend.
+- Registration is required in advance for all members of the public who wish to participate.

-- Access or services for individuals with disabilities, or to request accommodations for a disability: Contact Tara Johnson (firstname.lastname@example.org) or (202) 564-6186, at least 10 business days prior to the meeting.
+- Access or services for individuals with disabilities, or to request accommodations for a disability, please register for the webinar and list any special requirements or accommodations needed on the registration form at least 10 business days prior to the meeting to allow as much time as possible to process your request.

-EFAB has accepted the charge to form a stormwater finance workgroup, meeting the Agency’s requirements for the task force under the America’s Water Infrastructure Act (AWIA).
-As part of this stormwater finance workgroup, the Agency is now accepting nominations for expert consultants to advise the workgroup.
+EFAB accepted the charge to form a stormwater finance workgroup, meeting the Agency’s requirements for the task force under the America’s Water Infrastructure Act (AWIA).
+As part of this stormwater finance workgroup, the Agency accepted nominations until April 19, 2019, for expert consultants to advise the workgroup.
+Appointments were made by EFAB's Designated Federal Officer and were announced in June 2019.

 For more information, contact Ellen Tarquinio (firstname.lastname@example.org).